 Grants, scholarships, and student loans can all help you pay for your education.
-But there are key differences between the three — namely, how they award funds and whether you need to repay those funds.
+But there are key differences between them: how they award funds and whether you need to repay them.
 Grants and student loans often depend on financial eligibility and need, while scholarships tend to be merit-based.
 And while both grants and scholarships don’t need to be repaid, student loans do.

 Here’s a breakdown of how student loans and grants vs. scholarships work, as well as some of their key differences.